 Whether you are trying to gain custody or need help with visitation, we can help you.

 Request Your Consultation with one of our Experienced Attorneys: +1 (714) 491-2556

 Contact the Attorneys at Alkam Law Offices today to discuss your options.

 What Needs to Be Done in a Child Custody Case?

 The first step taken by our California child custody lawyers is to conduct an initial consultation with the client.
 During this meeting, we review the facts and circumstances of the case.
-We then give you our best advice for how to proceed with your issue.
+We then give you our best advice on proceeding with your issue.
 We will provide information on child custody law in California, as well as representation if necessary.

 What Does Shared Legal and Physical Custody Mean?